Francesqa: Re-release of We lived EP

 June 2010 saw the band sign to the UK booking agency 'The Agency Group' and the release of their first single and accompanying music video for "Ghosts".
 On 30 August 2010, the band released a Split EP with Philadelphia act Person L through the UK label, Scylla.
 The split record contained Francesqa's song "Years" plus a previously unreleased track titled "Lonely Home".
 The band's second single and accompanying video "Years" premiered exclusively on Kerrang.com on 6 September 2010.

 The band joined Aiden as main support on their UK tour throughout November 2010.
 In December 2010, they supported The Pretty Reckless on their UK tour.
 February 2011 saw the band embark on their first full UK headline tour.
 The band also re-released the We Lived EP with "All I Had" and additional acoustic renditions of their previous work.
 They embarked on their second headline tour shortly after the departure of Joe Hicks on 6 May 2011.
-Francesqa joined Kids In Glass Houses' October 2011 tour as main support alongside Blitz Kids and Save Your Breath.
+Francesqa joined Kids in Glass Houses' October 2011 tour as main support alongside Blitz Kids and Save Your Breath.

 Debut album and break-up

 The band were working on various demos and writing songs for their debut album.
 On 5 December 2011 the band announced on their website that they were going their separate ways but have since reformed as MMX and released their debut single "Cold World" and later in 2012, released their second single "Follow".

+As of 2025 the band has reformed and released the Cold World ep in July.